 Download Source Code…

-Do let me know if there’s any query regarding the Milk Production prediction by contacting me on email or LinkedIn.
+Do let me know if there’s any query regarding Human Segmentation using U-Net by contacting me by email or LinkedIn.
 You can also comment down below for any queries.

 So this is all for this blog folks, thanks for reading it and I hope you are taking something with you after reading this and till the next time …